JustinSDK/dotSCAD/docs/lib-archimedean_spiral.md

 # archimedean_spiral

-Get all points and angles on the path of an archimedean_spiral.
+Gets all points and angles on the path of an archimedean_spiral.
 The distance between two  points is almost constant.

 It returns a vector of `[[x, y], angle]`.